 As a blogger, I can tell you I have to be VERY careful about how my time is spent.

 I could easily fall into the “doing” of my ministry and feel like I am serving God well, but God wants His daughter to spend time WITH Him too.Faith without works is dead.
 We NEED to have works so that we can be about our Father’s business here on this earth!
 We cannot just sit at home and take comfort in our salvation.
 Click To Tweet

-3 Key Ways You Can Build a Relationship With God
+3 Key Ways to Start Building a Relationship With God Today!

 1. The Ultimate Self-Care Guide – Prayer